reflex-dev/reflex-web/blog/2024-10-8-self-hosting-reflex-with-docker.md

     image: redis
 ```

-4- In side your EC2 Machine
+4- In side your EC2 Machine run the following commands (ignoring the comments):

 ```bash
 # add your compose.yml here